sreya0299/UMBC-DATA606-Capstone/docs/report.md

 The link to access the application for uploading the resumes and analyzing them in accordance with job descriptions.
 * **Streamlit UI**: [Streamlit App](https://umbc-data606-capstone-khtcappnhvnslcitctn6dpm.streamlit.app/)
+## 7. Future Improvements
+In Future, the improvements that can be made in the app for the better User Interface and the analysis of the resumes, the following features can be taken into consideration.
+1. **Enhanced Skill Extraction**: Integration of more advanced NLP techniques like Named Entity Recognition (NER) to better identify job-specific skills.
+2. **Better Model Performance**: Experimenting with deep learning models to improve accuracy.
+3. **Job Role Prediction**: Extending the categorization to a larger set of job roles using more diverse training data.

+## 8. Conclusion
+The **Resume Insights and Optimization App** is an innovative solution for improving the efficiency of the recruitment process.
+It leverages machine learning and NLP to automate the analysis and optimization of resumes, helping candidates tailor their resumes to meet job requirements and enabling recruiters to make more informed decisions.
+By integrating various tools for skill extraction, job categorization, and data visualization, the app provides a comprehensive and user-friendly experience for resume analysis and optimization.
+The ability to handle multiple resume formats (PDF, DOCX, TXT) and evaluate various models for prediction provides a flexible solution for real-world applications.
+By incorporating this tool, companies can reduce manual efforts in resume evaluation and make more informed decisions in hiring, ultimately improving both recruitment efficiency and job fit.
+Future improvements can include integrating more advanced models, expanding the skill set database, and enhancing the overall user interface for better accessibility and performance.